SOC 2 Certification: Cost, Process, and Training (2026)

 How long does SOC 2 certification take?

 The timeline depends on your starting point.
-Organisations with mature security programs can achieve a Type 1 report in 3–6 months.
-Type 2 reports require an additional observation period of 6–12 months.
-From a standing start, expect 9–18 months to reach a Type 2 report.
+Organisations with mature security programs can achieve a Type 1 report in 3 to 6 months.
+Type 2 reports require an additional observation period of 6 to 12 months.
+From a standing start, expect 9 to 18 months to reach a Type 2 report.
 Key variables include the number of Trust Service Criteria in scope, the size of your control environment, and the volume of remediation required.

 Is SOC 2 required in Australia?